Review: IcelandAir – Boston, MA to Reykjavík, Iceland

 However, everyone else I encountered was absolutely wonderful and I think I’ve had more contact with every level of IcelandAir customer service because of this experience than I usually would with a new-to-me airline.
 99% of the people I dealt with at the airport and everyone I talked to on the plane were lovely.
 Kind, helpful and efficient.

 I also was very impressed with their communication.
-US airlines make you stand in an enormous line after a flight cancellation and talk to someone who looks like they’d prefer to stab you than help you in finding a place to sleep in a strange city they have stranded you in 🙂 .
+US airlines make you stand in an enormous line after a flight cancellation and talk to someone who looks like they’d prefer to stab you than help you in find a place to sleep in the strange city they’ve stranded you in 🙂 .
 IcelandAir was the opposite – I received updates and information from all sides (which was probably my fault for checking a box I don’t remember).

 I got texts, emails and seemingly constant updates about this unfortunate situation and instead of standing in a line forever, I received emails with my new flight and a request to accept it or contest it as well as the information about their (lackluster, but maybe fair in light of EU Regulation 261/2004) reimbursement options.